BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - if we have one virtue we have all the virtues
 - Plato's division of the soul is true
 - Happiness = highest good
+- Happiness is composite
 - According to one reasonable interpretation, he argues that happiness is a composite good, and that the virtues are dominant parts of it.
 - Aristotle, however, distinguishes two sorts of goal-directed actions:
     - production (poiˆ esis) aims at some end other than the production itself,
     - ‘action’ or ‘activity’ (praxis) ‘good action itself is the end’
+- A virtue of character is ‘a state that decides’.
+- Decision is the product of wish and deliberation.
+It is a central feature of responsible action and of virtue.
+In requiring the right decision, Aristotle seeks to describe the rational element in virtue.
+- we decide on actions as promoting ends, not as ends themselves, but he also insists that the virtuous person decides on the virtuous action for its own sake.
+This paradox dissolves, and the coherence of Aristotle’s position becomes clear, once we apply the distinction between production and activity to Aristotle’s claims about decision:  The virtuous person decides on virtuous actions as activities that in themselves, not simply through their consequences, partly achieve the end.